gmartins-dev/react-login-form/README.md

-1. Set a design system and better styling

-2. Add dark/light themes

-3. Forms:

-  3.1 define what fields are required or optional
+1. Form:

-  3.2 use masks and validations
+  1.1 use masks and validations

-  3.3 maybe use a third library like:  Formik or React Hook Forms
+  1.2 maybe use a third library like:  Formik or React Hook Forms

+  1.3 implement the social login functionality

+  1.4 implement a recovery password option

-4. Implement tests:
+2. Implement tests:

-  4.1 unit tests
+  2.1 unit tests

-  4.2 integration tests
+  2.2 integration tests

-  4.3 end-to-end test
+  2.3 end-to-end test